36236 views | 121 | Last updated on Mar 24, 2021 Criminal Law Guns

 What constitutes a conviction of such a crime shall be determined in accordance with the law of the jurisdiction in which the proceedings were held.
 Any conviction which has been expunged, or set aside or for which a person has been pardoned or has had civil rights restored shall not be considered a conviction for purposes of this chapter, unless such pardon, expungement, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms.

 Unlike federal law, Texas law provides some restoration of rights for those with a felony conviction in certain circumstances.
 Section 46.04 of the Texas Penal Code makes it illegal for someone who was convicted of a felony to possess a firearm before five years have passed since the completion of their sentence, parole, or probation.
-Once the 5-year period has passed, they can only possess a firearm at their home:
+Once the 5-year period has passed, the person can only possess a firearm at their home:

 Sec.
 46.04.
 UNLAWFUL POSSESSION OF FIREARM. (a) A person who has been convicted of a felony commits an offense if he possesses a firearm:

 (1) after conviction and before the fifth anniversary of the person's release from confinement following conviction of the felony or the person's release from supervision under community supervision, parole, or mandatory supervision, whichever date is later; or